talkpython/mastering-pycharm-course/your-turn/04-refactoring/readme.md

 -----------------------

-Next up, we have **"GET SHOW ID RANGE"**.
+Next up, we have the **"GET SHOW ID RANGE"** section.
 We want a method that will return both the `latest_show_id` as well as the `oldest_show_id`.
 This is interesting because you'll see that PyCharm knows about tuple packing/unpacking on method calls.
 Highlight both:

 ```python
 latest_show_id = max(episode_data.keys())